CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

 In this section, you create and configure an App Service Plan and an Azure Web App that hosts a NGINX container with the Azure CLI command line tool.

 1. In your `deploy-infrastructure.ps1` file add the following command to create an App Service Plan.
-The App service plan is basically the pricing tier.
+The App service plan is the pricing tier.
 Based on the size and features of the chosen plan you pay a certain price.
 To run containers in an Azure WebApp the plan needs to be a Linux based plan

    ```powershell
    #Create a Azure App Service Plan